-Line 14 - Write the amount from Line 5 of the Schedule 80/20 by the U.S. Company for this tax year with respect to interest paid to you.
-If negative, write zero.
+Line 16 - Write the amount from Line 5 of the Illinois Schedule 80/20 filed by the U.S. company for this tax year with respect to interest paid to you.
+If negative, write "0."

-Line 16 - Write the total amount of intangible asset income received from the U.S. company that you included in your base income for this tax year, net of any related expenses.
+Line 18 - Write the total amount of intangible asset income received from the U.S. company that you included in your base income for this tax year, net of any related expenses.